jcsilva/jcsilva.github.io/_posts/2017-03-18-compile-kaldi-android.markdown

 Libs will be created in `obj/local/armeabi-v7a/`.

-**Copy libs from `obj/local/armeabi-v7a/` to the same place you installed OpenBlas**.
+**Copy libs from `obj/local/armeabi-v7a/` to the same place you installed OpenBLAS libraries (e.g: OpenBlas/install/lib)**.
 Kaldi will look at this  directory for libf2c.a, liblapack.a, libclapack.a and libblas.a.

 ## Compile kaldi for Android

 The following instructions should work with the most recent version of Kaldi.
-If it doesn't, you may checkout commit SHA 25ca8e4b0.
+If it doesn't, you may checkout commit SHA c68a576b.
+But, I insist you should try the most recent Kaldi commit.

 #### Download kaldi source code